kjantzer/bui/helpers/README.md

 #### `emitEvent`
-To simplify event dispatching from inside the shadow dom, an `emitEvent` method has been added to lit-element
+To simplify event dispatching from inside the shadow dom, an `emitEvent` method has been added to lit-element.
+It uses `CustomEvent` and `dispatchEvent`

 ```js
 this.emitEvent(eventName[, detail])